PCMH Northeastern PA Learning Session - February 15, 2023

 8:45 a.m. to 9:30 a.m. – PCMH Report Outs on 2022 Highlights and 2023 Goals – facilitated by Pauline Taylor, CQIA, Program Specialist, PRHI

-Each PCMH will report out on the following topics:
+Each PCMH will report out on the following:

-1. Looking back on 2022, please describe your QI initiative that had the greatest impact on patient outcomes related to the HealthChoices PCMH goals.
+1. Looking back on 2022, please describe your quality improvement initiative that had the greatest impact on patient outcomes related to the HealthChoices PCMH goals.

-2. For 2023, which HealthChoices PCMH goals is your team planning to prioritize through a QI initiative.
+2. For 2023, which HealthChoices PCMH goals is your team planning to prioritize with a quality improvement initiative?

 10:25 a.m. to 10:30 a.m. – Wrap Up – Pauline Taylor, Program Specialist, PRHI